On this page

 Profitable business with a social mission

-LUT School of Business and Management is interested in economic macro phenomena, such as platform economics and digitalisation, from a sustainability perspective.
+LUT Business School is interested in economic macro phenomena, such as platform economics and digitalisation, from a sustainability perspective.
 LUT aims to understand the actions and strategies that enable businesses to create value sustainably and prosper in the future.
 By now it is acknowledged that new business strategies can put their focus on intangible value creation.

 “In addition to financial value, business often generates social and cultural value.
 When value creation is intangible, we can focus on aspects that create meaning and experiences to the world", says Ritala.